 A Lot Goes into Making Your Glasses

-As you age, the muscles in your eyes can weaken, and your pupils can become smaller, making it harder to see at night and adjust to changes in light.
+Aging can also cause the muscles in your eyes to weaken and the pupils to shrink, which can make it harder to see at night and adjust to light changes.

-How Can You Tell If Your Glasses Prescription is Wrong?
+How Can You Tell If Your Prescription is Wrong?

-An incorrect prescription is more than an inconvenience; it can irritate and strain your eyes.
-When your lenses aren’t right for you, you’ll experience several symptoms.
+An incorrect prescription can be more than just an inconvenience—it can cause discomfort and strain on your eyes.
+If your lenses aren’t right for you, you may experience several symptoms:

 - Eyestrain